graemetait/cakephp-state-machine-behavior/README.md

 ## Installation

+If you're using composer then just add the following to your require block.

+		"burriko/cake-state-machine": "2.0.*@dev"

+If you're not, then clone/copy the contents of this directory to app/Plugins/CakeStateMachine.

+## Configure

-1. Copy the behavior to models/behaviors in your app.
+1. Add the following line to your app/Config/bootstrap.php.

+		CakePlugin::load('CakeStateMachine');

 2. In your model add:

-		public $actsAs = array('StateMachine');
+		public $actsAs = array('CakeStateMachine.StateMachine');

 3. Create a new database table to store the states using the following schema, adjusting the table name and foreign key to match your model.
 For example, if you are adding states to a model name Placement you would use the following.